mohd-muddassir99/Amazon-Sales-Dashboard/README.md

 ---

 <div align="center">
-Thanks for checking out my Credit Card Transaction Dashboard project!
+Thanks for checking out my Amazon Sales Analysis Dashboard project!
 Your interest means a lot.
 Feel free to reach out if you have any questions or feedback.
 Happy analyzing! 😊<br>
  🔗 Connect with me on LinkedIn

   <p align="center">